Thank you for your interest in the NC State Housing Conduct Board!

 Are there interviews

 Yes.
-Applicants identified as potential justices must complete a 30-minute interview to be held April 14-16, 2014.
+Applicants identified as potential justices must complete a 30-minute interview to be held the week of September 22-26, 2014.
 Please select your desired interview time via the following link: HCB Interviews.

 When will Justices be selected and how will they be notified?